React Component Life Cycle

 componentDidUpdate()

-This is method runs if component gets some changes in it like state changes or props changes. componentDidUpdate method runs every time when we change something in application.
+This method runs if the component gets some changes in it like state changes or props changes. componentDidUpdate method runs every time we change something in the application.

 componentDidUpdate(prevProps, prevState, snapshot)